-Words Worth Books has been at the heart of vibrant Uptown Waterloo for almost 30 years.
+Words Worth Books has been at the heart of vibrant Uptown Waterloo for over 30 years.

 David Worsley became co-owner of Words Worth Books in 2011, after managing the bookstore for 12 years.
 In 2006 he won the prestigious Hand-Selling Award from Haper Collins Canada.
 Dave is currently an editor at The New Quarterly and sits on their Wild Writers festival program committee and volunteered his time on CKWR FM Monday with the Arts for nine years He has also volunteered with the Ontario Arts Council in connection with block grant funding for independent publishers.
 At Words Worth Books he facilitates speaker and lecturer events with our corporate and non-profit community partners, which is among the many hats he wears at the store.
 He has also facilitated a men's only book club for four years and is an exceptional recommender of mystery and crime titles.
 David has over 25 years experience in the book industry.